ssenmosip/mosip-temp-documentation/Registration-Client-Setup.md

    To enable or disable the TPM functionality, modify the mentioned key in 'props/mosip-application.properties' file.
     - mosip.client.tpm.registration = { Y - to enable the TPM, N - to disable the TPM}.

 **MDM [Mosip Device Manager] Service:**
-   MDM - It integrates the Registration application with Bio devices [IRIS/ Finger Print/ Face].
+   It integrates the Registration application with Bio devices [IRIS/ Finger Print/ Face].
 As of now, the bio data are stubbed at this service level until the actual services are ready.

 |**S.No.**| **Config Key**| **Sample Values and Description**|
 |:------:|-----|-----|